open-neuromorphic/open-neuromorphic.github.io/content/blog/digital-neuromorphic-hardware-read-list/index.md

 [*A 0.086-mm2 12.7-pJ/SOP 64k-Synapse 256-Neuron Online-Learning Digital Spiking Neuromorphic Processor in 28nm CMOS*](https://arxiv.org/abs/1804.07858), Charlotte Frenkel et al., 2019

 In this paper, a digital neuromorphic processor is presented.
 The Verilog is also [open source](https://github.com/ChFrenkel/ODIN)!
+The processor is also known as [ODIN](/neuromorphic-computing/hardware/odin-frenkel/).

 The neurons states and the synapses weights are stored in two foundry SRAMs on chip.
 In order to emulate a crossbar, **time-multiplexing** is adopted: the synapses weights and neurons states are updated in a sequential manner instead of in parallel.
 On the core, **256 neurons (4kB SRAM)** and **256x256 synapses (64kB SRAM)** are embedded.
 This allows to get a very high synapses and neuron densities: **741k synapses per squared millimiters** and **3k neurons per squared millimeters**, using a **28nm CMOS FDSOI** process.